Some village history

 On a more romantic note, it was thought that in the 17th century Tom Faggus, a highwayman and gentleman, was said to have held up travellers near the Inn in Winsford.

-Finally, the current Prime Minister Boris Johnson, grew up and went to school in the village.
+Finally, the ex Prime Minister Boris Johnson, grew up and went to school in the village.
 Several of his family still live in the area.